internetarchive/dweb-mirror/INSTALLATION-osx-dev.md

-# Installation instructions for dweb-mirror on IIAB on Raspberry Pi 3
+# Installation instructions for dweb-mirror development environment

 See [README.md] for more info

+Note these are tested on Mac OSX only, I would love someone to test on Linux and submit changes on the repo (or just send me a corrected version of this file)

 ## Installation